alaswell/CS253-FA17/PA1/tmp/README.md

-I think this is needed to preserve the directory without having to include the files inside of it.

-it is!!
+Using a README.md in this directory forces github to preserve said directory, while still avoiding all the files that we put in here.
+Essentially giving us an empty directory to test things in!